 The Law on Joint-Stock Companies imposes specific reporting and disclosure requirements on JSCs.
-Among other things, a JSC is required to publish its annual financial statements in the press and disclose information on major transactions signed by the JSC.
-JSCs are also required to disclose certain information to their shareholders, including information on share issues, entering into major and interested party transactions, pledges of 10% or more of the assets of the JSC and participation by a JSC in other legal entities.
+Among other things, a JSC is required to publish its annual financial statements in the press and disclose information on major transactions it signs.
+JSCs are also required to disclose certain information to their shareholders, including information on share issues, entering into major and interested party transactions, pledges of 10% or more of their assets and their participation in other legal entities.

-In addition, JSCs are required to report to the National Bank on the results of their share placements on a regular basis until the shares are fully placed.
+In addition, JSCs are required to report the results of their share placements to the National Bank on a regular basis until the shares are fully placed.